What are the Types of Hepatitis?

 0

-The thing is that there is Hepatitis, A, B,C, D, E and some of them are sexually transmitted so it is important to differentiate what each hepatitis is.
+So today I am bringing you the Alphabet of Hepatitis.
+Sorry if you were expecting something else.
+The thing is that there are Types of Hepatitis.
+Hepatitis, A, B, C, D, and E are sexually transmitted so it is important to differentiate what each hepatitis is.

 Hepatitis:

-Now let’s start with what is hepatitis?
+Now let’s start with what is hepatitis.

 Symptoms:

-Now the symptoms of hepatitis are relatively similar a fever, nausea, vomiting, joint pain, jaundice, loss of appetite and more so without further ado here is my handy dandy study guide of all things hepatitis.
+Now the symptoms of hepatitis are relatively similar fever, nausea, vomiting, joint pain, jaundice, loss of appetite and more so without further ado here is my handy dandy study guide of all things hepatitis.

 Never thought It Would be making one of those.